-The work of the Student Development division is designed to cultivate a student experience and campus environment in which every student can thrive.
+The work of the Division of Student Life is designed to cultivate a student experience and campus environment in which every student and all students can thrive.
 This division oversees services, programs, and campus initiatives that affect the entirety of the life of the student.
-The Vice President for Student Development, along with the Student Development Leadership Team, lead the Student Development division.
+The Vice President for Student Life, along with the Student Life Leadership Team, lead the division.